 Each day we are searching for tons of information on the Internet.
 Sometimes the results are not what we are looking for and sometimes just the opposite.
 But how does the Internet know what we want?
-The answer is Search Engine.
+The answer is Search Engines.

 You must have words like Google, Bing, Yahoo, etc. All these are search engines that curate top results for the queries that we enter.
-Let us dive deeper to understand what is a search engine?
+Let us dive deeper to understand what is a search engine.

 Search Engine Definition

 A search engine is a software that is accessed on the internet to assist a user to search its query on the world wide web.
 The search engine is helpful as it carries out a systematic search on the web and displays the results that best match the user’s query.

 The results are usually retrieved in the form of a list often referred to as SERPs or Search Engine Result Pages.
 These results or information may be links to web pages, or a mix of images and videos, research papers, newspaper articles, etc.

 There are various search engines available, google being the most popular of all.
 All these search engines are capable of searching so quickly due to the web crawler.
 Let us learn about what a search engine is in detail.

 With thousands of informative web pages available on the internet, how does a search engine display the relevant ones?
 How does it list these pages on our screen?
 What are the criteria? let us look at how to do search engines work.